CitizenLabDotCo/citizenlab/front/docs/README.md

 ## Next release

 ### Added
 - Configured dependabot for the frontend, a tool that helps keeping dependencies up to date.
+- Added events overview page to navigation menu, which can be enabled or disabled.

 ## 2021-07-16